AlirezaEtezad/AnalyzeWise/README.md

 # AnalayzeWise
-This is an alyzer web app powerd by Flask.
+This is an analyzer web app powerd by Flask.

 ### Features: